neelshah2409/Bot-Collection/Whatsapp-bot/README.md

 # **Whatsapp Web Tag-All Bot**

-This Python script utilizes the Selenium library to automate sending a message to a WhatsApp group on WhatsApp Web.
+This Python script utilizes the Selenium library to automate the process of tagging all members of a WhatsApp group.
+It can be used to send a message to all members of a group at once.

 ## Installation